GusEllerm/CoastSat-shorelinepublication/README.md

 # CoastSat Shoreline Publication System

+> **⚠️ Experimental Branch**: This branch (`experimental/neurosymbolic`) is dedicated to experimenting with LLM inference integrated into the Dynamic Narrative Framework to automate prose creation.
+This is experimental work and may not be stable.
+For the stable version, please use the `main` branch.

 Generate interactive, reproducible research publications from CoastSat shoreline analysis data using RO-Crate and Stencila technologies.

 ## 🚀 Quick Start